What To Do With Mismatched Socks

 Believe it or not, there are a few places you can donate socks – even if they aren't paired off.
 Ask homeless and youth shelters to see if they take mismatched sock donations.
 Many homeless people go through socks quickly, and the clothing item isn't often donated – for that reason it's often in high demand.

-But it’s not just shelters that can use these garments – a variety of charities make use of them.
+It's not just shelters that can use these garments – a variety of charities make use of them.
 Do some research online to see if there are any charities that want your socks.
 If you find one, check with your friends and roommates to see how many you can round up to donate.

 10. Rock Them With Confidence